knice/inquiry.ucsc.edu/source/_articles/2017-18/books.md

 ### X Factor

 <figure>
-{% img 2017/p38-power-interrupted.jpg alt:"Living Faithfully" %}
+{% asset 2017/p38-power-interrupted.jpg alt:"Living Faithfully" %}
 </figure>

 &quot;Where are the women?&quot; came the shouts when an all-male panel closed the NGO Forum Against Racism In South Africa on the eve of the 2001 World Conference Against Racism, Racial Discrimination, Xenophobia, and Related Intolerance.